Outcomes & Survival Rates

 The SRTR provides information about transplant outcomes.
 Their reports include information concerning patients on the waiting list, those who receive a transplant and donors.
 Patients and their families can also learn how these statistics differ from one transplant program to another.

 The SRTR outcomes take into account how sick the patients are at each individual transplant center.
 This is called the "Expected" outcome.
 The number is different from center to center depending on the characteristics of the patients each transplant center lists.
 The "Expected" outcome is what the SRTR "expects" the outcomes to be for each transplant center based on their unique patient population.The "National Average" provides the average graft and patient survival for all kidney programs in the country.

-The following tables highlight the most recently published outc omes for one-month and one-year time frames for the kidney transplant program at Upstate.
+The following tables highlight the most recently published outc omes for one-month, one-year, and three-year time frames for the kidney transplant program at Upstate.